anurag-tarai/tech-notes-obsidian/Language/JavaScript/Concepts/Call Stack.md

-The **Call Stack** is a component of the JavaScript engine that follows a **LIFO (Last In, First Out)** structure.
+>The **Call Stack** is a component of the JavaScript engine that stores and manages **execution contexts**, allowing JavaScript to track which function is currently running and where to return after each function finishes.

-It stores and manages **execution contexts**, allowing JavaScript to track which function is currently running and where to return after each function finishes.
+- It follows a **LIFO (Last In, First Out)** structure.

 Since JavaScript is **single-threaded**, the Call Stack ensures that only one piece of code executes at a time.

 Whenever a function starts, its **execution context is pushed** onto the stack, and when it completes, the context is **popped off**.